Robert Anzilotti: Where is the Torso Killer Detective Now?

 If there’s just one phrase that can ever be used to describe former detective Robert Anzilotti, it is unwavering integrity owing to the way he has always served his community without hesitation.
 This much is actually evident in A&E’s ‘The Torso Killer Confessions’ — a documentary series charting his two-decade-long efforts to get serial killer Richard Cottingham to admit to his old offenses.
-Yet for now, if you simply wish to learn more about his background, his experiences, his motivations, as well as his current standing upon retirement, we’ve got the necessary details for you.
+Yet for now, if you simply wish to learn more about his background, his experiences, his motivations, and his current standing upon retirement, we’ve got the necessary details for you.

 Who is Robert Anzilotti?